GunzyPunzy/Gunnajs-Playbook-ActiveDirectory/README.md

 - Module pwd_dump
     - LAPS and gMSA dump
     - secretsdump on all domain servers
-    - NTDS dump using impacket, crackmapexec and certsync
+    - NTDS dump using impacket, netexec and certsync
     - Dump lsass on all domain servers using: procdump, lsassy, nanodump, handlekatz, masky
     - Extract backup keys using DonPAPI, HEKATOMB
 ```shell